-WHILE steel and reinforcement prices have continued to rise at a rate well above inflation, the big double-digit increases that were in evidence in the first six months of this year have now disappeared and as a result contractors' input costs in the UK rose by 'only'3.8 per cent over the past quarter.
+THE BIG double-digit increases in steel prices, which were in evidence at the start of the year, have slowed right down in the past three months and as a result contractors' input costs in the UK rose by 'only' 1.8 per cent over the past quarter.

-The year-on-year increase of 14 per cent in the 12 months to December 2004 remains high, primarily because of the rises in the first half of the year, according to the EC Harris/Construction News Contractor's Input Cost Index.
+The year on year increase of 9.7 per cent in the 12 months to September 2004 remains high, primarily because of the rises in the first half of the year, according to the EC Harris/Construction News Contractors' Input Cost Index.